 How Much Do Genetic Counselors Make?
+(2023)

-The U.S. Bureau of Labor Statistics (BLS) reports that genetic counselors make a median annual income of $80,150 or $39 per hour.
-The lowest 10% of genetic counselors earned less than $49,120 and the highest 10% earned more than $121,070.
+The Bureau of Labor Statistics (BLS) reports that genetic counselors make a median salary of $80,150 each year or $38.54 per hour.
+The bottom 10 percent of genetic counselors earn less than $49,120 per year, while the top 10 percent of genetic counselors earn more than $121,070 annually.

 Do Genetic Counselors Get Paid Well?

 Genetic counselors are paid well.
 They earn more than the national average ($45,760).
 They also earn more than other health care occupations.
 The median salary for healthcare practitioners and technical occupations is $75,040.
 Genetic Counselors typically have a master's degree.
 When compared to professions that require a similar level of education, genetic counselors earn more Other professions that require a master's degree have a median salary of $77,750 per year.